skatejs/skatejs/README.md

         }
       },

-      // By default, Skate ships with a default templating mechanism that is
+      // By default, Skate ships with a simple templating mechanism that is
       // similar to ShadowDOM templating.
 This is explained later in the
       // templating section.
       template: '<article><h3 data-skate-content=".heading"></h3><section data-skate-content><p>There is no content to display.</p></section></article>',